sthalles/deeplab_v3/README.md

 Check out the *train.py* file for more input argument options.
 Each run produces a folder inside the *tboard_logs* directory (create it if not there).

-To evaluate the model, run the *test.py* file passing to it the model_id parameter (the name of the folder created during training).
+To evaluate the model, run the *test.py* file passing to it the model_id parameter (the name of the folder created inside *tboard_logs* during training).

 ```
 python test.py --model_id=16645